nfreire/Open-Data-Acquisition-Framework/opaf-documentation/SpecifyingLodDatasetForEuropeana.md

 ## Specifying the available technical mechanism for harvesting

 -   The URIs of Ch objects in the dataset may either be specified in a LOD record (referenced from the dataset record with void:rootResource), or dump file(s) in RDF (any well know encoding of RDF).

+-   When using void:rootResource, the resource must contain dcterms:hasPart properties with the URI’s of the CH objects’s ore:Aggregations (EDM), or URI’s to linked data resources describing CH objects with Schema.org properties.

+-   The URIs of Ch objects in the dataset may either be specified in a LOD record (referenced from the dataset record with void:rootResource), or dump file(s) in RDF (any well know encoding of RDF).